 Cool little project explaining the steps a consumer goes through when considering a purchase, and something I got to do a series of nice little animations for too.
 One of which is included above!

-And then was also very happy also to get a call the other week from Henry Brook over at Digit London to say that the pitch we had worked on for Land Rover together with Brand Union had been successful.
+Very happy to get a call just now from Henry Brook over at Digit London to say that the pitch we had worked on for Land Rover together with Brand Union had been successful.
 Great news!
-I can’t post any of that work here at this stage, but maybe some of it will come to light in the future.
+I can’t post any of that work here at this stage, but maybe some of it will come to light in the future…

 I should have written this up way before now (time is accelerating too quickly).
 This time last year I was brought in by Burberry to help with their 2012 Christmas campaign and before I knew it we were in July and I’d been involved on their main campaign and concepting their Blaze and Brit Rhythm that currently graces the billboards of the world.

 There’s been a massive emphasis on their digital side in recent years which has no doubt helped their progress, and was a real pleasure to work alongside some really talented people.
 There are a few things I worked on that I can’t show unfortunately due to the fact that they were concepts that either haven’t yet or won’t be made public.
 That’s always quite tricky from a portfolio point of view, particularly when you have work you feel proud of but that’s the way it is.